 Hot flushes and night sweats experienced during menopause

-Hot flushes happen when the body tries to produce oestrogen and in its attempt to do so produces more follicle stimulating hormone.
-This can increase the body’s internal temperature by up to 2°C, thus the hot flushes and/or night sweats.
+Hot flushes happen when the body tries to produce oestrogen, and in its attempt to do so produces more follicle-stimulating hormone.
+This can increase the body’s internal temperature by up to 2°C, thus the hot flushes and night sweats.

-Loss of libido, vaginal dryness caused by the menopause
+Loss of libido and vaginal dryness caused by the menopause

 Another common symptom leading to lack of sexual desire is fear of discomfort during sex, due to vaginal dryness.
 Women often don’t mention this symptom out of embarrassment.

 Over the last few years, many women have been denied or declined replacement therapy because of a large US study that suggested a significant increase in breast cancer, stroke, and heart attacks in women taking HRT.
 This study has now been shown to be flawed as the women studied were older, many obese, and had not started HRT at the beginning of their menopause but later on.

 Oestrogen can be delivered in small doses for small periods of time, and in many cases that is all that is needed.
 For those requiring longer use, the dose can be adjusted and long-term effects minimised when discussed with a specialist doctor.
 There are also many other lifestyle changes and activities that can be done such as exercising, maintaining a healthy diet, and taking non-hormonal medications.